astronomer/docs/astro/manage-connections-variables.md

 ### Astro Cloud UI Environment Manager

-Astro provides connection management capabilities that behave like you are using an Astro-managed secrets backend.
-It gives you the quickest way to create connections through the Cloud UI, in the **Environment** tab.
-After you make a connection, you can choose to restrict it to specific Deployments or share it with multiple Deployments in the Workspace.
+Astro includes connection management system that behaves like you are using an Astro-managed secrets backend.
+After you create a connection in the Cloud UI, you can share it with multiple Deployments in a Workspace and override connection values on a per-Deployment basis.

 #### Benefits

 - It securely stores your connection configuration and authentication information on Astro, without a secrets backend.
 - You can create a connection once for a Deployment and then add it to multiple Deployments.
 - Authenticate connections using credentials other than what the Airflow UI supports.
-- After you configure a connection, the authentication information is securely stored in Astro using Hashicorp vault.
+- After you configure a connection, the authentication information is securely stored in an Astro-managed secrets backend.
 - Control whether connections can be used in a single Deployment or shared across Deployments in a Workspace.
 - Override certain fields in the connection per Deployment, so you can create a general connection and then customize its behavior.